-Steaming (which could actually be done in the microwave, a rice cooker or a slow cooker) is preferable to boiling for containing the essential nutrients.
+Steaming, which could actually be done in the microwave, a rice cooker, a slow cooker, or a 3-tiered steam cooker, is preferable to boiling for containing the essential nutrients.
 They need to be well cooked and soft enough for pureeing.

 First-time feeders need more liquid textures for the purees and once they get the hang of it, thicker purees are less messy.
 You can also prepare thicker purees and add water when preparing/reheating to serve.